-I have noticed a strange phenomenon since having Multiple Sclerosis.
+I have noticed a strange phenomenon since having multiple sclerosis.
 I don’t have a clue if it’s actually related to MS in any way as I’ve never heard it talked about, but I thought I would mention it so others who are dealing with the same thing don’t think they are going crazy.

-When I get something as simple as a pimple on my face (it’s not just for teenagers, you know), it will take a few months to fully heal instead of days as in times past.
+When I get something as simple as a pimple on my face (it’s not just for teenagers, you know), it will take months to actually heal instead of days as in times past.
 I’ve noticed the same thing happens with cuts too.
 I cut my hand over the weekend and although it is healing, it’s doing so at its own slow pace.
 Bizarrely slow, I have to say.

 If you face slow wound healing, know that you aren’t alone.
 I’m sitting here with a bandaged hand and a pimple on my chin to prove it happens.